DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/10 Series/10 Hover/05 User Interaction.md

 ---

 To choose which series elements should be highlighted when a user pauses on a series, specify the **hoverMode** option.
-Just like **hoverStyle**, this option can be specified for all series in the **Chart**, for all series of a specific type, or for an individual series.
-Note also that depending on the series type, the **hoverMode** option accepts different values.
+Just like **hoverStyle**, this option can be specified for all series in the **Chart** or for an individual series.
+Depending on the series type, the **hoverMode** option accepts different values.
 For information about them, visit the [Series Types](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/') section of the API reference, choose the employed series type, and refer to its **hoverMode** option description.

 ---
 ##### jQuery